JayWIlsonJr/Notes/10-01-2014/README.md

 NEVER type "**new** Backbone.Model.extend..."

+If you think in terms of a table, the table would be the collection (i.e. to-dos), the headers in the table would be the model (i.e. title, status), and the content in the table rows would be the data (i.e. read Decision Point, done).

 When you construct an instance, you pass properties in via an object that are saved onto the internal `attributes`.
 The exception to this is `id`, which has special meaning for a model.

 # Backbone architecture